From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Cenotes in San Antonio de Mulix (2 cenotes)

-San Antonio de Mulix is a small village in the heart Yucatan.
+San Antonio de Mulix is a small village in the heart of Yucatan.
 Just driving through it is worth the trip.
 You will be able to see the remaining old hacienda and old colonial buildings among local homes surrounded by flowery gardens and manicured vegetation.

-Once you get to the Cenote entrance you will see the sign where you will have to park and pay for the entrance.
+Once you get to the Cenote entrance, you will see the sign where you will have to park and pay for the entrance.

 There you can read the cenote rules and get something to drink or eat in the nearby restaurant.

-On their rule sign, it’s written that doing photo shootings has a cost, but they don’t understand the difference between taking your own pictures and photo shooting with a model.
+On their rule sign, it’s written that doing photo shoots has a cost, but they don’t understand the difference between taking your own pictures and photo shooting with a model.
 Anyhow, it is what it is.

 Once you pay your ticket you get a card that you will need to hand over to the first gate a few miles from the office.

-The cenotes are at a close distance from one another they are both small but very pretty and enjoyable.
+The cenotes are at a close distance from one another.
+They are both small but very pretty and enjoyable.

-Here below are some pictures.
+Below are some pictures.

 Opening hours – 9.30 – 17.00